 Here’s a list of where I see this:

-- A head of customer success that doesn’t own churn, or net revenue retention in the first 90 days.
-He can’t.
-He never will.
-He’s a best efforts guy.
+- A head of customer success that doesn’t own churn, or net revenue retention in the first 90 days … Can’t.
+They never will.
+They’re a best-efforts kind of guy.

-- A head of engineering that doesn’t increase story point output, or similar new feature velocity in the first 90 days … never really will.
-Likely, they will just be lost in figuring our technical debt and other issues.
+- A head of engineering that doesn’t increase output, or similar new feature velocity in the first 90 days … never really will.
+Likely, they will just be lost in figuring out technical debt and other issues.